Force over Distance: Chapter 28

 Rush crossed left ankle over right knee, folded his arms, and regarded O’Neill over the tops of his glasses.
 “It’s an instantaneous transfer of information from a mechanical system to a biological one and vice versa.”

-God he was such a math professor.
-Young really should have put this together years ago.
-It would’ve solved a lot of problems.
+Young really should’ve put this together years ago.
+It might’ve solved a lot of problems.

-“I have no idea what you just said,” O’Neill remarked, bland and mild and probably feigning ignorance for show.
+“I have no idea what you just said,” O’Neill remarked, bland and mild and feigning ignorance for show.

 “Induced current,” Rush said softly.
 “Mechanical output is rendered as sensory input.”